 “…many of the Jews who had come to visit Mary, and had seen what Jesus did, believed in Him.”

 Many believed because of what they had witnessed, what they had seen with their own eyes.
 This truly was an extraordinary day in the lives of those m a n y!

-I just love the promise that a new year holds and while I have made (and broken!) countless New Year’s Resolutions, the past couple of years I have focused more on purposefully directing my steps toward this idea of more and on making resolutions less.
+I just love the promise that a new year holds and while I have made (and broken!) countless New Year’s Resolutions, during the past couple of years I have focused more on purposefully directing my steps and on making “resolutions” less.
 Ann Voskamp shared a beautiful worksheet on FB recently that helped set the framework for my new year.

 One that I wrote down individually was that I purposed to embrace living outside of my comfort zone in 2016.
 Yesterday provided the first opportunity to act upon what I had purposed to do.
 I received a text in the morning from family friends needing our help that very night.
 I confess, my first (inward) response was a solid “no, but thank you for thinking of us.”
 I was looking forward to enjoying a pajama day, so I already had big plans for the day as far as I was concerned.
 Long story short, after briefly discussing it with Simon, we agreed this was a worthy first step outside of my comfort zone.
 I texted my friend to count us in and nine hours later we ditched the pajamas and engaged the residents at a local assisted living facility over BINGO! alongside a couple of our children & our sweet friends.
 And I am so glad we did.

-How willing are you to embrace stepping outside of your comfort zone in 2016?
-Seizing opportunities (especially the uncomfortable ones!) can turn the Ordinary Days into the extraordinary, which is a great first step in making memories meaningful for both yourself and those with whom you share life.
+How willing are you to embrace stepping outside of your comfort zone this year?
+Seizing opportunities (especially the uncomfortable ones!) can turn the ordinary days into the extraordinary, which is a great first step in making memories meaningful for both yourself and those with whom you share life.